Fgc17/dotsafe/docs/thoughts.md

 }
 ```

-Still, two sources of truth.
+Still, multiple sources of truth.

-The only respected and popular package I've found was `t3-env`, it tries to solve the problem with the `functional client` approach by providing a `createEnv` function.
+The only respected and popular package I've found was `t3-env`, it implements the `functional client` approach by providing a `createEnv` function.

-Although it doesn’t solve the two-sources problem, it brings validation into play, which eases things a bit by explicitly giving errors when you start your app (missing envs, wrong envs, etc.).
+Although it doesn’t solve the _multus problem_, it brings validation into play, which eases things a bit by explicitly giving errors when you start your app (missing envs, wrong envs, etc.).

-By this point, I was already brainstorming something around secret managers, and the t3-env package gave me a lot more to think about: variable validation, proxy objects, public and private envs, build errors, runtime errors, etc. So let’s cover all of this and try to solve the two-sources problem.
+By this point, I was already brainstorming something around secret managers, and the t3-env package gave me a lot more to think about: variable validation, proxy objects, public and private envs, build errors, runtime errors, etc. So let’s cover all of this and try to solve the _multus problem_.

 ## You need a secret manager